lbryio/lbry.tech/documents/glossary.md

 ### Claim Deposit

 When creating a channel claim or publishing content onto the LBRY blockchain, a small amount (or more) LBC must be deposited to reserve the name space in the claimtrie.
 See our [naming documentation](https://lbry.io/faq/naming) for more information.

+### Claim Sequence

+The claim sequence provides a way to tell which order a claim was created at a particular claim name and enables claim resolutions via this modifier.
+If someone had the first claim at lbry://one, you could always reference your claim as lbry://one:1.
+See [URI documentation](https://lbry.tech/resources/uri) for more details.

 ### Claim Support